Dogs have been used in law enforcement and police work going as far back as the 5th Century.

 There are many advantages to using Beagles as police dog breeds over some others mentioned above.

 For example, because of their size, Beagles are easy to lift into areas where a person otherwise can’t access, and that's what law enforcement often does with them.
 They can also be fast, swift, and great for tracking while staying less detected and more stealthy.

 Beagles are also used as cadaver dogs to sniff out bodies or substances.

 13. Cane Corso

 Overall, they're not very popular police dog breeds.
-There is currently only one Cane Corso in service in the USA according to official law enforcement records.
+According to official law enforcement records, there is currently only one Cane Corso in service in the USA.
 But it seems that in the future, with more Pit Bulls and similarly discriminated and banned dog breeds coming into police work, the number of Cane Corso dogs as K-9 unit officers will rise due to their adaptability and working attitude.